Planning and reviewing work based learning: a practical guide.

 Full text is not in this repository.

 Work Based Learning is a growing area in education and many employers can benefit greatly from supporting their key employees in upskilling and gaining higher qualifications.
 This book is the practical guide that employers need to guide them through the process in the most straightforward and beneficial way.
 Planning and Reviewing Work Based Learning: a Practical Guide is an essential guide for anyone involved in organising, commissioning or evaluating work based learning.
 Throughout, the book emphasises a ‘stakeholder approach’, advocating a collaborative and partnership approach that includes employers, commissioners, providers of learning and learners themselves to deliver better outcomes for all involved.

-|Research Areas:||Institute for Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

-|Deposited On:||27 Apr 2010 08:32|
+|Date Deposited:||27 Apr 2010 08:32|